Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

-\paragraph{Pre-Treatment Preferences for Relationship-Seeking AI} Prior to treatment, participants rated their general preferences for ideal AI assistant characteristics across six dimensions from established scales of social presence and anthropomorphism \cite{short1976social,kreijns2022social, spatola2021perception,bartneck2009measurement}: unsociable-sociable, insensitive-sensitive, cold-warm, impersonal-personal, robot-human, and tool-friend perception (all 0-100 VAS).
-These measures captured preferences for AI assistants in general, not ratings of the specific assigned AI treatment.
-Participants also rated their societal attitudes toward AI anthropomorphism using items adapted from \cite{aisecurityinstituteShould2024} across three domains: mental states (whether its acceptable for AI to express emotions), relationships (whether human-AI relationships are permissible), and tone (whether AI should be formal or casual).
-Block order, statement order, and valence (positive vs negative framing) were randomised.
-To identify distinct preference groups (used in the sociodemographic analysis), we performed K-means clustering on standardised responses across all 20 pre-treatment items (7 stated preference items, 12 attitude items, 1 companionship-seeking likelihood).
-A two-cluster solution was optimal, which we interpret as dividing participants into \textit{Sceptics} ($N=1{,}561$, 44\% of participants, consistently lower acceptance of relationship-seeking AI, overall $M=33.8$) and \textit{Enthusiasts} ($n=1{,}973$, 56\%, higher acceptance, overall $M=58.0$).
-Complete clustering methodology and results are presented in the Supplementary Information.
+\paragraph{Pre-Treatment Preferences for Relationship-Seeking AI} Prior to treatment, participants rated their general preferences for ideal AI assistant characteristics, not the specific AI they were assigned, across six dimensions from established scales of social presence and anthropomorphism~\cite{short1976social,kreijns2022social,spatola2021perception,bartneck2009measurement}: unsociable-sociable, insensitive-sensitive, cold-warm, impersonal-personal, robot-human, and tool-friend (all 0--100 VAS).
+Participants also rated societal attitudes toward AI anthropomorphism~\cite{aisecurityinstituteShould2024} across three domains: mental states (whether its acceptable for AI to express emotions), relationships (whether human-AI relationships are permissible), and tone (whether AI should be formal or casual); block order, statement order and valence were randomised.
+K-means clustering on all 20 standardised pre-treatment items (7 preference, 12 attitude, 1 companionship-seeking likelihood) identified a two cluster solution: \textit{Sceptics} ($N=1{,}561$, 44\%, $M=33.8$) and \textit{Enthusiasts} ($N=1{,}973$, 56\%, $M=58.0$).
+See SI.5 for complete methodology.